InternetHealthReport/ixp-dependency/README.md

 - IXP outage traceroute statistics (`stats/ixp-outages`).
 We actually expanded and generalized the scripts used to create this data and moved them to a [separate repository](https://github.com/m-appel/atlas-traceroute-outage-inspector).

+## Reference

+> Malte Tashiro, Romain Fontugne, and Kensuke Fukuda, “Following the Data Trail:
+> An Analysis of IXP Dependencies”, Passive and Active Measurement (PAM'24),
+> March 2024.